 • Fire up.
 If you have a rotisserie, fire up the rotisserie burner to about medium heat.
 These infrared burners can be quite hot and the fat will brown too quickly if you run it on high.
 If you don’t have a rotisserie, set up your grill for 2-zone cooking, and get the indirect side up to 325°F (162.8°C).

 • Cook.
 Set the skewered meat in the rotisserie assembly and put the veggie pan underneath.
 If you don't have a rotisserie, put the porchetta on a grill grate, put the grate over the veggie pan, then put the whole thing on the indirect side of the grill.
 Close the lid.
+Turn the underneath burners on low.
 The veggies will simmer and steam as the fat, meat juices, and rub drip on them.
 When the water evaporates, they will begin to fry in the fats.
 Every 15 minutes or so, check the veggies and toss them so they don’t burn.
 When they are tender, remove the pan and pour the drippings into a jar: save the drippings for soup.
 Put the veggies back into the pan and keep them at room temp until the meat is done.
 When the meat hits 140°F (60°C) in the center, it is done.
 If the exterior is not dark amber to golden brown and crispy, turn the rotisserie burner on high for a few minutes.
 Do this with the lid open, so you are not pushing too much heat to the center and overcooking the meat.
 If you don't have a rotisserie and the meat exterior needs further browning, take it off the veggie pan and place it over direct heat.
 Do this with the lid open, and watch for flareups.
 You might want to have a water pistol handy.

 • Meanwhile, prep the sandwich fixins.
 Make the quick pickled onions.
 Not traditional but worth the 30 minute effort.
 Toast the buns.